Environmental indicators

 Tengkalat mill Status Blue Blue

-Bumi Permai mill Status Green Blue
+Bumi Permai mill Status Green Green

-Rahayu mill Status Blue N/A
+Rahayu mill Status Green Green

 1The Program for Pollution Control, Evaluation and Rating (PROPER) is a scheme by the Ministry of Environment in Indonesia Government of Indonesia to promote compliance with environmental regulations.
 A color-coded rating (from black to gold) serves as an indicator of environmental performance, including emissions reduction, responsible waste management and pollution control.